Asian Soup StockFebruary 9, 2017

 With that in mind, let’s look at some of the foods you should be avoiding…

-Bottom Line: There are so many foods that can help improve the stability of your blood sugar.
+In Conclusion: There are so many foods that can help improve the stability of your blood sugar.
 Instead of picking one or two from this list, try to incorporate as many as possible.
 Use potatoes as a foundation, and start adding other ingredients.
 Your blood sugar will thank you.

 It’s hard to imagine a role that processed sugar can play in our health, overall, but it is especially damaging for trying to keep our blood sugar in check (15).
 Not only are the cravings bad, but the erratic blood sugar is going to give your body fits.
 Sometimes, it’s best to cut out sugar (and all of its alternatives) altogether.
 That’s what works for me, and I hope it will work for you.